yogsototh/Scratch/multi/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

-Note `display` take some parameters this time.
+Note `display` takes some parameters this time.
 This function if full of boilerplate:

 <div class="codehighlight">